scardine/pictomatic/README.md

 Caveats
 -------

-Don't work in older browsers.
-I don't care for IE bellow 10, nobody should.
-Fork and send pull requests if you please.
+ * Probably doesn't work for older browsers.
+I don't care for IE bellow 10, fell fre to send pull requests if you care.
+ * English is not my native language, I may sound rude or iliterate.